5 Unusual Types of Animal Milk Around the World

 photography by: Silverbanks Pictures Image Archive

-Possibly the most eccentric example on our list, pig milk was never really mass produced throughout the human history due to a couple of factors, whether it’s the milk’s unpalatable aroma or the entailed difficulty of the milking process, all made the prospects of supermarket shelves full with pig-milk mozzarella or swine yoghurt practically non-feasible.
+Possibly the most eccentric example on our list, pig milk was never really mass-produced throughout human history due to a couple of factors.
+Whether it’s the milk’s unpalatable aroma or the difficulty of the milking process, all these factors made the prospect of supermarket shelves full of pig-milk mozzarella or swine yogurt practically unfeasible.

-Having said that, an out of the ordinary Dutch farmer named Erik Stegnik recently launched a project in which sow-milk was processed into a cheese, auctioned for charity at a staggering price of more than 1,500 Euros per kilo, making it by far the most expensive cheese ever sold worldwide.
+That said, an out-of-the-ordinary Dutch farmer named Erik Stegnik recently launched a project in which sow milk was processed into cheese and auctioned for charity at a staggering price of more than 1,500 Euros per kilo, making it by far the most expensive cheese ever sold worldwide.

-Erik, who grows free-range pigs roaming freely in his farm at the small town of Bathmen, claimed that in order to make just a mere kilo of this precious cheese, it took 10 people intermittently milking sows for almost two days.
-This labor-intensive process is the result of the sow’s aggressive reluctance to cooperate and the limited availability of milk, as she can be milked for no more than thirty seconds for every 2 hours, compared with 10 minutes in the case of cows, moreover, a female pig has 14 teats, unsuitable for any existing farm machinery.
+Erik, who raises free-range pigs roaming freely on his farm in the small town of Bathmen, claimed that in order to make just a mere kilo of this precious cheese, it took 10 people intermittently milking sows for almost two days.
+This labor-intensive process is the result of the sow’s aggressive reluctance to cooperate and the limited availability of milk, as she can be milked for no more than thirty seconds every 2 hours, compared with 10 minutes in the case of cows.
+Moreover, a female pig has 14 teats, unsuitable for any existing farm machinery.

-As for the flavor itself, pig-milk is much fattier than cow’s and gamier than goat’s, whereas Erik’s exceptional cheese was chalky and salty according to the few lucky people who had a chance to taste it.
+As for the flavor itself, pig milk is much fattier than cow’s and gamier than goat’s, whereas Erik’s exceptional cheese was described as chalky and salty by the few lucky people who had a chance to taste it.

 A sow feeding her cute little piglets